Health Inspections Division

 Bulky Item Pickup

 Items that are considered too large for regular trash pickup may require a Bulky Item Pickup sticker, purchased online at www.revere.org/permitting.
 The online system replaces the former ‘Sticker’ system.
+Check out the Fee Schedule.

 Residents who purchased stickers and still have them available may still use them.
 To ensure pickup, we suggest emailing Revere 311 to let the City know of your intention to use those stickers, so we can be sure that the sanitation collection company will be on the lookout for your items.